Constructive approximation on graded meshes for the integral fractional Laplacian: introduction

 \section{introduction}

 We consider the integral fractional Laplacian on a bounded domain $\Omega \subset \rd$,

-and corresponding homogeneous Dirichlet problem
+and corresponding homogeneous Dirichlet problem \cite{BBNOS18, DElia, Lischke}

-where $0<s<1$ We assume that $\Omega \subset \rd$ is a bounded Lipschitz domain satisfying an exterior ball condition and $f \colon \Omega \to \R$ a bounded function.
+where $0<s<1$.
+We assume that $\Omega \subset \rd$ is a bounded Lipschitz domain, $u$ is $C^s$ up to the boundary, and $f \colon \Omega \to \R$ a bounded function.
 We are interested in analyzing the performance of a {\it greedy} algorithm for approximating solutions to \eqref{eq:Dirichlet} by continuous piecewise linear functions over graded bisection meshes.

 Regardless of the regularity of the domain $\Omega$ and the right-hand side $f$, solutions to \eqref{eq:Dirichlet} generically develop an algebraic singular layer of the form (cf. e.g. \cite{Grubb})

 that limits the smoothness of solutions.
 Heuristically, let us consider that $\Omega \subset \R$ is the half-line $\Omega = (0, \infty)$.
 Thus, we can interpret the behavior \eqref{eq:bdry_behavior} as $u(x) \approx x_+^s$, and wonder under what conditions this function belongs to a Sobolev space with differentiability index $r$ and integrability index $p$.
 For that purpose, let us compute (Riemann-Liouville) derivatives of order $r>0$ of the function $v : \R \to \R$, $v(x) = x_+^s$: